siggelito/lavg/README.md

     celery -A dbt worker --loglevel=info

+Restart celery when changes are introduced, e.g during development.

 ## Django development server:
 Run command (in project directory) to start a development server on host:port [127.0.0.1:8000]